jclouds/legacy-jclouds/labs/vsphere/README.md

 As jclouds vsphere support is quite new things might go wrong sometimes.
 The procedure to make things work again is the following:

-1. Remove all relevant vm's (named "jclouds-* ") with the VMware vCenter servcer GUI.
+Remove all relevant vm's (named "jclouds-* ") using vSphere client, if needed.
 Make sure to select "Delete from disk".